Yusuf Maart

-Moegamat Yusuf Maart (born 17 July 1995) is a South African soccer player who plays as an attacking midfielder for South African Premier Division club Kaizer Chiefs and the South Africa national team.
+Moegamat Yusuf Maart (born 17 July 1995) is a South African soccer player who recently played as an attacking midfielder for South African Premiership club Kaizer Chiefs and the South Africa national team, now playing for Austrian club SV Ried.
+He is regarded as one of the best midfielders in South Africa.

 Club career

 Orlando Pirates

-Maart was born in Cape Town, and grew up in Atlantis.
+Maart was born in Cape Town and grew up in Atlantis.
 He was scouted by Orlando Pirates in 2016 after being named player of the tournament at that year's SAB U-21 national championships.
-He initially joined the club's reserve team, but made his first team debut on 12 March 2017 as a substitute in their 3–1 win over EC Bees in the Nedbank Cup.
+He initially joined the club's reserve team but made his first team debut on 12 March 2017 as a substitute in their 3–1 win over EC Bees in the Nedbank Cup.
 He made his league debut later that season as a substitute in a 2–1 defeat to Lamontville Golden Arrows on 27 May 2017.
 Maart spent the 2018–19 season on loan with Cape Umoya United, where he scored once in 16 league matches.
 He was released by Pirates in summer 2020.

 Sekhukhune United

 Maart joined Sekhukhune United of the National First Division after he was released by Pirates.
-He played a pivotal role in the club's promotion to the South African Premier Division that season, scoring three times in 28 league appearances.
+He played a pivotal role in the club's promotion to the South African Premiership that season, scoring three times in 28 league appearances.

+Kaizer Chiefs

+Maart scored the 80th-minute winner in the 2024–25 Nedbank Cup final against former club and rivals Orlando Pirates F.C to help Chiefs win their first title in a decade.